Eolu/ipipe/README.md

 Example path (Unix):
 `/tmp/pipe_1230_mFP8dx8uVl`

-`Pipe::open` allows a pipe name to be specified.
+`Pipe::with_name` allows a pipe name to be specified.